 - Feel — Tulo has a neutral memory foam feel, while Purple has a unique gel-like feel.
 To be clear, they feel nothing alike.

 - Body Type — Tulo is good for petite to average body types and most of the Purple models will be accommodating for heavy body types.

 In one corner, you have Tulo, the bed-in-a-box brand owned by Mattress Firm with a neutral-foam feel and a wide range of firmness levels.
 In the other is Purple, the one-of-a-kind mattress with a patented purple polymer (try saying that three times) that may take a second to get used to, but is pretty comfortable once you warm up to it.

 Our goal in this comparison is to get you to explore your options and help you decide what you want in a mattress, whether it be Tulo or Purple.
 If you find you want more information on a certain mattress, we have full length mattress reviews on each brand over at our Mattress Review page.

 So with a discount code, Tulo often ends up being around a few hundred dollars cheaper.
-It’s also significantly cheaper than Purple models 2, 3, and 4.
+It’s also significantly cheaper than the Purple Hybrid models.
 The newer models of Purple are constructed with additional layers of their patented polymer material and they’re hybrid mattresses, so they come with heftier price tags.
-Models 2-4 range from around $1,600 to $2,800, so we’d put them in the luxury tier.
+These particular models range from around $1,600 to $2,800, so we’d put them in the luxury tier.

 Tulo introduced their “Comfort Series” to the online mattress market and it includes three identically priced mattresses with different firmness levels.
 The construction of each mattress will depend on which model you go with; a Soft, Medium, or Firm.
 So in general, this is what they’re constructed with: